-Workiva Strengthens its Busine - GuruFocus.com
+Workiva Strengthens Its Busine - GuruFocus.com

 "Customers tell us that some of their biggest challenges involve collecting data and aligning to global ESG frameworks and standards with rapidly changing reporting requirements.
 The new CDP reporting capability is an extension of our industry-leading ESG reporting solution and leverages Workiva's unrivaled, integrated reporting platform that connects disparate data sources and supports our customers' unique reporting needs," said Paul Volpe, Senior Vice President of Growth and Head of ESG Solutions at Workiva.
 "There's no time to wait.
 ESG reporting is quickly becoming a board-level mandate.
 Not only are organizations tasked with meeting their ESG commitments and science-based targets, leaders are making critical business decisions by evaluating both financial and ESG data together.
 Workiva is committed to investing in continuous innovation and working with partners like CDP to help more companies around the world manage and scale their positive environmental and social impact."

-For more information, watch “Hot+Topics+for+Sustainability%2C+Reporting+and+Disclosure+in+2023,” a free webinar recording featuring insights from leaders at CDP and Workiva.
+For more information, watch "Hot Topics for Sustainability, Reporting and Disclosure in 2023," a free webinar recording featuring insights from leaders at CDP and Workiva.

 About CDP